pmem/syscall_intercept/README.md

 ```

 The user of the library shall assign to the variable called
-intercept_hook_point a pointer the address of a callback function.
+intercept_hook_point a pointer to the address of a callback function.
 A non-zero return value returned by the callback function is used
 to signal to the intercepting library, that the specific system
 call was ignored by the user, and the original syscall should be